PierreIsCoding/sdiy/VCA_Ducker/README.md

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/VCA_Ducker/images/labels.png" width="200" />

 * Convert an audio signal into an 'envelope follower' or 'trigger envelope'.
-  * An AD envelope (attack-decay) is not affected by the sustain of a signal as is with the envelope follower.
+  * An trigger envelope is not affected by the sustain of a signal as is with the envelope follower.
 This ideal if you like to create shorter envelopes.
-* Alternatively convert an external gate signal into an AD envelope.
+* Alternatively convert an external gate signal into a simple trigger envelope.
 * Change the decay of the envelope signal.
-* Use that envelope to increase (standard VCA operation) or decrease (Ducking operation) the main signal.
+* Use that envelope to increase (standard VCA operation) or decrease (ducking operation) the main signal.
-  * For this an attenuverter is present that changes the incomming (envelope) cv.
 * Alternatively use any external cv source to control the VCA.
 * Mix the kickdrum together with the main signal with a dedicated knob.
-* Toggle between 'kickdrum + main signal mix', 'solo kickdrum', or 'solo main signal'.
+* Toggle between kick only, mix of kick with audio signal, or audio signal only.

 ## How it works
 [please double click the images to see them in more delail, or alternatively open de schematic pdf]